Quick disclosure: there's a good chance some of the links in this post are affiliate links. This just helps me keep this

-A great way to see a new city is to squeeze in a quick stop-over on the way to your main destination.
-When I travel I prefer to spend more time in a city, at least a week if I can, to really get the feel for it.
-However, if an airline offers a full day layover I have yet to turn the opportunity down.
-I’ve seen Istanbul and Copenhagen this way, and recently on a trip back home to Texas I was able to spend 12 hours in Mexico City.
-The flight landed at 6:45 in the morning and my connecting flight took off at 7:55 that evening.
+A great way to see a new city is to schedule a stop-over on the way to your main destination.
+When I travel I prefer to spend more time one day a city.
+I’d prefer at least a week to really get the feel for it.
+However, if an airline offers a full day layover at no extra cost, I’m not going to turn that opportunity down.
+I’ve seen Istanbul and Copenhagen this way, and recently on a trip back home to Texas I was able to spend one day in Mexico City on a 12-hour layover.